 Rather than accessing the internet through platforms like Google, Apple or Facebook, in Web 3.0, it’s the individuals who own and control their pieces of the internet.

 Experts predict that NFTs and Web 3.0 transactions will most likely be commonplace in ecommerce within less than five years.
-So if you’re not already familiar with what that actually means, now’s the time to jump in.
+So if you’re not already across what that actually means, now’s the time to jump in.

-Yes, these concepts can be a little tricky to wrap your head around, but as soon as you begin learning you’ll see the massive benefits that Web 3.0 can have for ecommerce fashion brands.
+Yes, these concepts can be a little tricky to wrap your head around, but as you start learning you’ll soon see the transformative benefits that Web 3.0 can have for ecommerce fashion brands.

 How Web 3.0 could revolutionise ecommerce